rishitc/Android-Web-Os/README.md

 * Node JS
 * NPM
 * Bower

-4) Polymer by Google [ recommended to do using Bower only, as it works the best like that to maintain and to use the Polymer files in day to day life { no more spaghetti code !! }, for more details visit the Polymer website.]
+* Polymer by Google [ recommended to do using Bower only, as it works the best like that to maintain and to use the Polymer files in day to day life { no more spaghetti code !! }, for more details visit the Polymer website.]
-5) The clone of the website on your system ( Obviously :P )
+* The clone of the website on your system ( Obviously :P )
-6) All the Polymer Element Catalogue's elements downloaded on your system through Bower [ or you can download the dependencies/libraries only used in the website { this is mentioned in the website code itself in the <link></link> tags (ignore the file path) in the <head></head>
-tag }, but you will have to install the new dependencies used, later through Bower or the new features will not run on your system]
+* All the Polymer Element Catalogue's elements downloaded on your system through Bower [ or you can download the dependencies/libraries only used in the website { this is mentioned in the website code itself in the <link></link> tags (ignore the file path) in the <head></head>tag }, but you will have to install the new dependencies used, later through Bower or the new features will not run on your system, as and when they come]
-7) Apache installed and running on your system ( the software recommended to accomplish this is WAMP )
+* Apache installed and running on your system ( the software recommended to accomplish this is WAMP )

 Once you have all of this installed (Whew), you can run the website on